romychs/gotk3/examples/cool_app/README.md

 It's obligatory to have GTK+ 3.12 and high installed, otherwise app will not compile.

 Features of this demonstration:
-1) All actions in application implemented via GAction component, working as entry point for any activity in application.
-Advanced use of GAction utilize "[action with states](https://developer.gnome.org/GAction/)" with seamless integration of such actions with UI menus.
+1) All actions in application implemented via GLib's GAction component working as entry point for any activity in application.
+Advanced use of GAction utilize "[action with states](https://developer.gnome.org/GAction/)" with seamless integration of such actions to UI menus.
 2) New widgets such as GtkHeaderBar, GtkPopover and others are used.
 3) Good example of preference dialog with save/restore functionality.
-4) Helpfull code pattern are present: dialogs and message dislogs demo, working with save/restore settings (via GSettings), fullscreen mode wrap/unwrap, actions with states or stateless and others.
+4) Helpfull code pattern are present: dialogs and message boxes demo working with save/restore settings (via GSettings), fullscreen mode on/off, actions with states or stateless and others.

 Screenshots
 -----------